ivandfx/DFXWinTweaks/README.md

 ## 👨‍🎓 License
 DFX WinTweaks is licensed under the GNU General Public License v3.0.

-**Starting from November 14, 2022, all DFX WinTweaks releases have been properly licensed.**
+**Starting from November 14, 2022, every DFX WinTweaks release has been properly licensed.**